Built on 23 years of professional practice. Structured for the next generation of co-owners.

 Both problems had the same root: the absence of professional governance.

-The answer took shape over years of conversation between Mary and her co-founder — an investment banker with twenty years of financial structuring experience.
+The answer came from twenty-three years inside the market.
 Fractional ownership could open the door for people who had been locked out.
 But fractional ownership without governance would simply recreate the same broken-trust arrangements Mary had been watching collapse for years.
 The door had to open into something properly built.

-In 2021, Mary Kolo Consulting was formally established as an NIESV and ESVARBON-registered practice — the independent professional arm that would certify every property, bringing 20 years of earned professional trust to bear on every due diligence decision.
-In 2026, TitleShield Governance Platform Limited was incorporated.
+In 2021, Mary Kolo Consulting was formally established as an NIESV and ESVARBON registered practice — an independently operating NIESV and ESVARBON registered professional practice.
+MKC may be appointed per deal to conduct property due diligence and valuations — alongside any other qualifying registered professional firm.
+In 2026, TitleShield Limited was incorporated.
 The complete governance framework — built from first principles, stress-tested against every known failure mode in Nigerian co-ownership — went live.

 "TitleShield is built on a simple but powerful idea: you should not need to personally trust every co-owner in your SPV.
 The structure should protect you regardless.
 Twenty-three years of professional practice.
 One clear purpose: to make property co-ownership in Nigeria something that people can enter with confidence and exit with their trust intact."